dsatizabal/cpuy-stack/README.md

 make gtkwave_stack
 ```

-a GtkWave window will open, you should see the hierarchy of the timer containing the available signals that can be displayed for examination, like in our case we're viewing the clk, rst, enable, operation, data_in, data_out, empty and full:
+a GtkWave window will open, you should see the hierarchy of the stack containing the available signals that can be displayed for examination, like in our case we're viewing the clk, rst, enable, operation, data_in, data_out, empty and full:

 ![GtkWave results for stack module](./img/gtkwave.png "GtkWave: stack module")

-observe that for this case we're not using a verilog testbench but rather we're testing directly (Design Under Test or DUT for CocoTB) the corresponding modules.

-As per 11Nov2023 the timer is having a malfunction that activates the empty/full signals a clock cycle delay.
+the tests use a TestBench defined in the tb.v file, this file instantiates the stack and wires the corresponding signals.

 ## Running Formal Verification: